-The following suggestions will be useful for many Indiana families wishing to remove their children from the public school system and transfer them to a home-based private school, or home school.
+The following suggestions will be useful for many Indiana families wishing to remove their children from the public school system and establish a home-based private school, or homeschool.
 Every family’s own situation is different, however, and you may, therefore, first wish to obtain legal advice.
 These suggestions do not constitute the giving of legal advice.

 1. Send a letter to the principal of the public school your child is currently attending.